Balloon Crash: A Texan Tragedy

 Closing Thoughts

-If negligence is discovered, it is unclear if HOT will be around to sue when the time comes.
+If negligence is discovered, it is unclear if Heart of Texas will be around to sue when the time comes.
 With its owner gone and its business suspended indefinitely, the tour company may not have the fiscal solvency for any attorneys to consider taking it to court.

-Part of that conclusion relates to the lack of regulation we mentioned before.
-Professional aircraft operations would usually be required by the FAA to have significant insurance in the event of crashes or injuries; however, the FAA's generally laissez-faire form of ballooning oversight may restrict the justice that can be distributed.
+Part of that relates to the lack of regulation we mentioned before.
+Professional aircraft operations would usually be required by the FAA to have significant insurance in the event of crashes or injuries; however, the FAA's generally-lax ballooning oversight may restrict the justice that can be distributed.

 Neither the FAA nor Texas insurance code currently mandates a specific amount of aviation insurance.
 Around 95 percent of registered balloon operators, Heart of Texas included, carry the same insurance policy: In the event of an accident, the policy provides for $100,000 per injured party with a cap of $1 million per incident.
 Even factoring in Nichols' posthumous assets and those of Heart of Texas as additional compensation, a figure just north of a million dollars split sixteen ways is not much recompense for the grieving families of the victims.

-It is my sincere hope that Skip Nichols did everything he could to keep the balloon on course, and that whatever happened to that tour group is determined to have been an unavoidable accident.
-Regardless, I extend my sincere condolences to the friends and relatives of those involved.
+It is my sincere hope and belief that Skip Nichols did everything he could to keep the balloon on course, and that whatever happened to that tour group is determined to have been an unavoidable accident.
+Only time may tell.